Hercules Posey: 2010

 Stephen Decatur Jr.'s book The Private Affairs of George Washington (1933) stated that Hercules escaped to freedom from Philadelphia in March 1797, at the end of Washington's presidency.
 Decatur, a descendant of Washington's secretary, Tobias Lear, discovered a cache of family papers unavailable to scholars, and presented Hercules's escape from Philadelphia as fact.

 New research documents that Hercules was left behind at Mount Vernon following Christmas 1796, when the Washingtons returned to Philadelphia.
 Historian Anna Coxe Toogood found Hercules and Richmond listed in the Mount Vernon farm records during the winter of 1796–97.
 With the Washingtons away, they and other domestic servants were assigned as laborers, to pulverize stone, dig brick clay, and grub out honeysuckle.

 In November 2009, Mary V. Thompson, research specialist at Mount Vernon, discovered that Hercules's escape to freedom was from Mount Vernon, and that it occurred on February 22, 1797 – Washington's 65th birthday.
 The president celebrated the day in Philadelphia, but it was also a holiday on the Virginia plantation.
 An entry in that week's Mount Vernon farm report noted that Hercules "absconded 4 [days ago]".

 2019

-As reported by Craig LaBan in The Philadelphia Inquirer in March 2019, Ramin Ganeshram uncovered new research about Hercules' likely whereabouts following his escape.
+As reported by Craig LaBan in The Philadelphia Inquirer in March 2019, Ramin Ganeshram uncovered new research about Hercules's likely whereabouts following his escape.
 Ganeshram, and her colleague Sara Krasne at the Westport Historical Society, found compelling evidence suggesting that Hercules, of whom there was no record after 1801, lived and died in New York City.
 Krasne found an index entry that listed a Hercules Posey of Virginia, aged 64, as having died of consumption on May 15, 1812, and having been buried in the Second African Burying Ground in New York City.
 Their new research was published by the Westport Historical Society in 2019.